Welcome to my Robotics Portfolio!

 Underwater Visual Localization Benchmarking

-As a current undergraduate researcher in the Field Robotics Group, I have been doing independent research on state-of-the-art visual localization and mapping algorithms and applying them to underwater settings.
+As an undergraduate researcher in the Field Robotics Group, I did independent research on state-of-the-art visual localization and mapping algorithms and applying them to underwater settings.
 One overlooked aspect of underwater autonomy is navigating extreme environments such as caves and sunken shipwrecks.
 With the limited sensors available to autonomous underwater vehicles, leveraging advancements in visual localization and mapping could provide new capabilities to underwater autonomous vehicles.
 This research acts as a base for uncovering new ideas on how to apply and enhance visual localization specifically for underwater autonomous vehicles.

 HydroNeRF - NeRF SLAM for Underwater Scene Reconstruction

-Currently, I am working on a project for my marine robotics course developing a Neural Radiance Field (NeRF) deep learning model to accurately map underwater scenes collected from an underwater autonomous vehicle.
-This NeRF algorithm is based off of NeRF-SLAM and SeaThruNeRF.
-NeRF-SLAM uses visual slam to improve rendering of NeRF scenes, and SeaThruNeRF helps account for attenuation and backscattering in underwater settings.
+Similar to my current research, I worked on a project for my marine robotics course developing a Neural Radiance Field (NeRF) deep learning model that accurately maps underwater scenes collected from an underwater autonomous vehicle.
+This NeRF algorithm is based on NeRF-SLAM and SeaThruNeRF.
+NeRF-SLAM uses visual slam to improve the rendering of NeRF scenes, and SeaThruNeRF helps account for attenuation and backscattering in underwater settings.
 This research hopes to easily create realistic underwater maps to aid in helping visualize underwater scenes that are explored by autonomous underwater vehicles.

 Past Projects